-Frank (lead guitar, vocals) volman (vocals) Howard (vocals) Jim (bass, vocals) Don (keyboards, electronics) Ian underwood (keyboards, saxophone) Aynsley (drums)
+Frank (lead guitar, vocals) volman (vocals) Howard (vocals) Jim (bass, vocals) Don (keyboards, electronics) Ian underwood (keyboards, saxophone) dunbar (drums)

-A couple a ago, There was a guy that to come To all the on the east coast I swore I heard him every night for a That he was in the audience Anyway, this little voice, and he would say: "freak me out frank! me out! me out frank!"
+A couple a ago, There was a guy used to come To all the concerts on the coast I swore I him every night for a month he was somewhere in the audience Anyway, it's little voice, and he would say: "freak me out frank! me out! me out frank!"

 Okay, we go!
 Arf arf! ? !? !? !?
 Arf!